rehierl/node-tree-outliner/3-basic-design/3-6-2-extensions.md

 `s3`.
 That is, `s2` can not be a subsection to `s3` and `n2` can no longer close `s3` (as it is already closed when `n2` is being entered).

-Note that, from the perspective of this design, this case is a non-issue.
+Note that, from the perspective of an algorithm, this case is a non-issue.
 That is, because sections will be ignored by subsequent operations as soon as they are closed.
-Because of that, any such modified definition (with regards to `n2`) is not understood to be with regards to `n3/s3`, but with regards to some other open presequent section.
-Consequently, modified definitions may yield unexpected results, if this structural aspect is not correctly taken into account.
+Because of that, any such a modifier (`n2`) is *not* understood to be with regards to `n3/s3`, but with regards to some other open presequent section.
+Consequently, modifiers may yield unexpected results, if this structural aspect is not correctly taken into account.

 However, certain conditions may still yield a seemingly identical result.
 If